UMass-Rescue/DeepFakeDetector/image_model/img-app-info.md

 - Download the model backbone weights from [here](https://drive.google.com/file/d/1xyKnA6SsG4ZpguNQQrB6Yz-J5dzXYfKE/view), prefix the name with `middle_`, and move them to the `pretrained` folder.
 You should have `pretrained\middle_checkpoint.pth.tar`.
 Other backbone weights available [here](https://github.com/hpi-xnor/BNext/tree/main?tab=readme-ov-file).

-- Create a `weights\` folder in the main program folder.
+- Create a `weights\` folder in the main program folder (`binary_deepfake_detection\`).
 Download the model checkpoint from [here](https://drive.google.com/file/d/16c5xIDvwN3DUD6JbO_cl7aj_xrijezWs/view?usp=drive_link) and place the downloaded file into the weights folder.
 Other checkpoints (trained on other datasets/using different backbones) can be found [here](https://drive.google.com/drive/folders/1rYtfozcq5eXK1a8tP8ouXrBFZs1e72dV).

 ### 3. Install Dependencies